On the Cauchy Problem for the Korteweg-de Vries Equation with Steplike Finite-Gap Initial Data II. Perturbations with Finite Moments: Introduction

-In order to solve the Cauchy problem for the KdV equation \eqref{KdV} with initial data satisfying \eqref{2.111} for suitable $m_0,n_0$, our main ingredient will be the inverse scattering transform pioneered by Gardner, Green, Kruskal, and Miura \cite{GGKM}.
-In the case where $p_\pm(x) \equiv 0$ this is of course classical and we refer to the monographs by Eckhaus and Van Harten \cite{EVH}, Marchenko \cite{M}, Novikov, Manakov, Pitaevskii, and Zakharov \cite{NMPZ}, or Faddeev and Takhtajan \cite{FT}.
-However, when one investigates the case of steplike constant potentials, $p_\pm(x)=c_\pm$, the current knowledge decreases drastically!
+Let us now turn to the case of steplike constant potentials, $p_\pm(x)=c_\pm$.
 The foundations for scattering theory are completely understood and were given in Buslaev and Fomin \cite{BF}, Davies and Simon \cite{DS}, Cohen and Kappeler \cite{CK0}, Gesztesy \cite{G}, and Aktosun \cite{A}.

-The corresponding Cauchy problem for the KdV equation was first investigated by Cohen in \cite{C} where she solves the case when $q(x)$ is the Heaviside step function.
-Later on Kappeler \cite{Kap} showed how to handle general initial conditions, with only a fixed number of moments finite, based on some advances in scattering theory in Cohen and Kappeler \cite{CK1} (the time evolution of the scattering data for the entire KdV hierarchy were computed recently by Khasanov and Urazboev \cite{KU}).
-However, while his result is impressive from a technical point of view, it still does not give a satisfactory answer since it only determines the decay properties of the solution near one side, whereas concerning the decay properties at the other side only very mild information is given.
-In particular, even if one starts with a Schwartz-type initial condition, the results in \cite{Kap} will not guarantee that the solution stays within this class.
+The corresponding Cauchy problem for the KdV equation was first investigated by Khruslov \cite{Kh}, who derives the time evolution of the scattering data and analyzes the long-time asymptotics.
+Later, Cohen \cite{C} solved the case that $q(x)$ is the Heaviside step function.
+Kappeler \cite{Kap}, based on some advances in scattering theory of Cohen and Kappeler \cite{CK1}, showed how to handle general initial conditions with only a fixed number of moments finite.
+The time evolution of the scattering data for the entire KdV hierarchy was computed recently by Khasanov and Urazboev \cite{KU}.
+However, while Kappeler's result is impressive from a technical point of view, it still does not give a satisfactory answer, since it only determines the decay properties of the solution near one side, whereas only very mild information is given concerning the decay properties at the other side.
+In particular, even if one starts with a Schwartz-type initial condition, the results in \cite{Kap} do not guarantee that the solution stays within this class.
 The reason for this is that \cite{Kap} (as well as \cite{C}) does not use the full inverse scattering machinery but only a half-sided approach.
-For further results where the initial condition is supported on a half-line see Rybkin \cite{ry} and the references therein.
+For further results, where the initial condition is supported on a half-line, see Rybkin \cite{ry} and the references therein.
+The case of power-like asymptotic behavior (including some unbounded initial conditions) was investigated by Bondareva and Shubin \cite{Bo}, \cite{BS};see also \cite{KPST} for the case of the mKdV equation.
+Finally, we mention that in the discrete steplike finite-gap case (Toda lattice), the same problem was completely solved in \cite{EMT1}.
+For analysis of the corresponding long-time asymptotic behavior, see \cite{EBM}, \cite{dkkz}, \cite{km2}, \cite{kt}, \cite{kt2}, \cite{krt2} and \cite{vdo}.